-- real estate: Sotogrande was acquired by Orion and Hispania was acquired by Blackstone; - food: Natra was acquired by Investindustrial and Telepizza was acquired by KKR and others; - · infrastructure: Abertis was acquired by Hochtief; - · construction: Cementos Portland was acquired by FCC; and - technology: Tecnocom was acquired by Indra.
+- real estate: Sotogrande was acquired by Orion and Hispania was acquired by Blackstone; - food: Natra was acquired by Investindustrial and Telepizza was acquired by KKR and others; - · infrastructure: Abertis was acquired by Hochtief; - · construction: Cementos Portland was acquired by FCC; - technology: Tecnocom was acquired by Indra; and - telecom: MásMovil was acquired by KKR, Cinven and Providence.

-Note that not all these transactions were led by a private equity sponsor.
+Not all these transactions were led by a private equity sponsor.